Jaco is a beach destination in the province of Puntarenas. Getting from San Jose to Jaco Costa Rica is made easy by different means of transportation.

 If you wish to travel at your own pace, rent a car and drive yourself from San Jose to Jaco.
 This option will cost you around 30 dollars a day.

 The second route available is the “new” highway.
-For a toll fee of five dollars, you get to cut your travel time to about one hour.
+You get to cut your travel time to about one hour for a toll fee of five dollars.

 A note for the surfers: Transport modes may charge you extra should you choose to bring your surfboards on your ride to Jaco Beach.